el-ideal-ideas/MocaConfig/README.md

     :param default: if can't found the config value, return default value.
     :param auto_convert: if the response type is incorrect, try convert the value.
     :param allow_el_command: use el command.
+    :param save_unknown_config: save the config value with default value when can't found the config value.
     :return: config value. if can't found the config value, return default value. if the response type is incorrect and can't convert the value, return default value.
     """